finngid/Marz/README.md

 # PFS MARZ

-This fork is aimed to adjust the templates and redshifting to be suitable for higher redshift galaxies (z > 2) targeted with PFS.
+This fork is aimed to adjust the templates and redshift fitting to be suitable for higher redshift galaxies (z > 2) targeted with the Prime Focus Spectrograph on the Subaru Telescope.
 Thank you Sam Hinton for the original software (see Licensing section below)!

 # Marz Redshifting Program